Холмс, кажется, вы в России...

 It is.
 As we’ve already mentioned, medical data is highly sensitive and confidential, and unauthorized access to it can lead to harmful consequences, including identity theft, fraud, and data breaches.
 To mitigate this risk, as an extra layer of protection for healthcare solutions, platforms often set up additional PINs or enable recognition technologies to access accounts.
 Extra security such as biometrics or FaceID, for example.

 Start your software development by deciding who you want to target with your product.
-First, think about the groups of customers who will use your platform (patients, doctors, insurance companies, hospital administrators).
+First, think about the groups of customers who will use your platform (patients, healthcare providers, insurance companies, hospital administrators).
 Next you would need to study their needs and behavioral patterns for a smoother UI/UX design.

 Work out what advantages your competitors have and how you can potentially stand out on the market.
 Information gathered at this stage will be helpful throughout the whole journey, in defining a unique selling point or to create a marketing strategy.

-The key to successful software development is to find experienced contractors who are aware of potential pitfalls and have solutions for every challenge that might come up.
-Do your research, review portfolios and verify reviews.
+The key to successful software development is to find experienced healthcare software development companies that are aware of potential pitfalls and have solutions for every challenge that might come up.
+Do your research, review portfolios, and verify reviews.

 Depending on your project idea, target audience and user journey map, certain features that will go to your MVP will be indispensable.
 You can use our list to help you identify what to work on first.